Skip to main content

 Turkish Coffee (Café Botz)

-Finely ground coffee beans boiled directly in a finjan (small pot), often with cardamom.
-The resulting coffee is strong and served in small cups with the grounds settling at the bottom.
-Reading these coffee grounds is a traditional form of fortune telling across the Middle East.
+Coffee ground very fine and boiled straight in a finjan (a small pot), usually with cardamom.
+It comes out strong, poured into small cups with the grounds left to settle at the bottom.
+Reading those grounds is an old form of fortune-telling across the Middle East.

 coffeeHot